Brewers vs. Dodgers Player Props Betting Odds

 Adames Stats

-- Willy Adames has collected 29 hits with four doubles, six home runs and 19 walks.
-He has driven in 20 runs with two stolen bases.
+- Adames has put up 30 hits with four doubles, seven home runs and 19 walks.
+He has driven in 23 runs with two stolen bases.

-- Adames has picked up a hit in three games in a row.
-In his last five games he is hitting .263 with a home run, a walk and five RBI.
+- Adames will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .316 with two home runs, a walk and eight RBI.

 Adames Recent Games